 You’ll also find many cafés, pubs and eateries along the way that welcome pooches– many have water-bowls, and some even have specials for dogs on the menu.

-Add to that dozens of canine friendly attractions, plus a huge variety of pet friendly accommodation and whether you have a wolfhound or a dachshund we guarantee you will have a “woofing” good time on the Isle of Wight
+Add to that dozens of canine friendly attractions on the Island, plus a huge variety of pet friendly accommodation and whether you have a wolfhound or a dachshund we guarantee you will have a “woofing” good time on the Isle of Wight